Nutlope/llamacoder/README.md

 ## Future Tasks

 - [ ] New route for updateCode that only sends the latest generated code + the modify request
+- [ ] Make it generate more consistent apps by only importing from a component library like shadcn
 - [ ] Fix bug where if a user edits the code, then does a change, it doesn't use the edited code
-- [ ] Do some prompt engineering to ask it to never use third party libraries
 - [ ] Save previous versions so people can go back and forth between the generated ones
 - [ ] Apply code diffs directly instead of asking the model to generate the code from scratch'
-- [ ] Make it generate more consistent apps by only importing from a component library like shadcn
 - [ ] Add the ability to upload things like a screenshot to it for it to start from that
 - [ ] Support different kinds of apps (not just React) & scripts with Python for example